 About General Motors Holdings LLC

-GM Financial is an automotive finance company and global provider of retail loan and lease lending products and services.
-Additionally, GM Financial offers commercial products to dealers that include new and used vehicle inventory financing, inventory insurance, working capital, capital improvement loans, and storage center financing.
+GM Financial contributes about 10% of the company's total revenue.
+It provides automotive financing and retail loan and lease lending products and services.
+It also offers commercial products to dealers such as new and used vehicle inventory financing, inventory insurance, working capital, capital improvement loans, and storage center financing.

 Sales and Marketing

+General Motors has manufactured some of the most popular vehicles ever made including the Cadillac, Corvette, El Camino, Malibu, and Camaro.
 The auto giant went through a six-week period of bankruptcy protection in 2009.
-GM was split into two companies when it emerged from Chapter 11 -- General Motors and Motors Liquidation (the name for leftover assets).
+GM was split into two companies when it emerged from Chapter 11 — General Motors and Motors Liquidation (the name for leftover assets).
 In 2011 Motors Liquidation sold the majority of its assets, which encompassed almost 90 industrial sites in 14 states, which cleared the way for GM bondholders to receive stock in the new company.

 300 Renaissance Ctr L1